 Athena was also a goddess of war, but more of strategic war, not of violence like Ares.
 She was also the goddess of wisdom and justice.
 The daughter of Zeus and a mortal woman, Athena was born out of the head of Zeus when her pregnant mother was killed out of Hera's jealousy.
 Noble in nature, Athena didn't match with men and would mostly deal with warfare.

-Hermes, also son of Zeus, was the most foxy of all the Olympian Gods.
+Hermes, also the son of Zeus, was the foxiest of all the Olympian Gods.
 He was the messenger of the Gods, which is why he knew all their secrets.
-He was also the guide to the Underworld and the protector of thieves, shepherds, orators, road travelers and merchants.
-He used wear winged sandals to fly and give messages quickly.
+He was also the guide to the Underworld and the protector of thieves, shepherds, orators, road travelers, and merchants.
+He used to wear winged sandals to fly and give messages quickly.

 Other Deities and nymphs

 Apart from these twelve gods, there are many other deities of less importance in Greek mythology, like nymphs, or of later generation, such as Dionysus, the protector of wine, festivals, and theatre.
 Many of these gods were created by the mind of Greeks and have native characteristics, while other gods, like Dionysus, have been "imported" by eastern civilizations.